Fruit and vegetable producer organisations

 Requirements for the recognition of producer organisations

-To receive EU support, a producer organisation must be a cooperative or a limited company recognised by the Agency for Rural Affairs (Mavi) and meet the requirements for recognition.
+To receive EU support, a producer organisation must be a cooperative or a limited company recognised by the Finnish Food Authority and meet the requirements for recognition.

 - The organisation must adopt rules that determine, for example, that the members’ must sell their products through the organisation.